 Robotic Process Automation (RPA) is a subset of software technology wherein software robots are built, deployed, and managed to emulate human interactions with digital systems, usually as a way of automating repetitive and clear, rule-based processes.

-In terms of AML, these automated solutions can help save time and money when it comes to routine tasks, which means that the financial services sector is increasingly deploying RPA technology.
+These automated solutions can help save time and money when it comes to routine AML tasks, which means that the financial services sector is increasingly deploying RPA technology.
 The technology is suitable for numerous high-volume tasks, including all or parts of:

 - Suspicious activity investigations